 - 3.14.1.
 All space model motors accepted for use in an FAI competition shall be plainly marked on their exterior by the manufacturer at the time of manufacture with markings or codings indicating the motor's type and/or performance.
-Colour coding of the nozzle end of the casting indication type is recommended. - 3.14.2 Standard markings on the exterior of the casing of a space model motor shall consist of four marks: a) manufacturer's name or logo, b) motor class (and total impulse) marked by a capital letter in accordance with paragraph 3.1.4 of these rules, c) average thrust in Newtons (N) marked by a numeral and d) delay time in seconds (s) marked by a numeral.
+Colour coding of the nozzle end of the casting indication type is recommended. - 3.14.2 Standard markings on the exterior of the casing of a space model motor shall consist of following marks: a) manufacturer's name or logo, b) motor class (and total impulse) marked by a capital letter in accordance with paragraph 3.1.4 of these rules, c) average thrust in Newtons (N) marked by a numeral and d) delay time in seconds (s) marked by a numeral, e) manufacturing date (day, month and year of production), f) model rocket motor.
 When the colour coding of the nozzle end is used, a manufacturer is obliged to provide an affidavit that explains this coding with every delivered quantity of the motors that shall be submitted to the Contest Organiser.